dqops/dqo/docs/checks/column/datetime/date-values-in-future-percent.md

 # date values in future percent data quality checks

-A column-level check that ensures that there are no more than a set percentage of date values in the future in a monitored column.
+Detects dates in the future in date, datetime and timestamp columns.
+Measures a percentage of dates in the future.
+Raises a data quality issue when too many future dates are found.

 ___